farishaddad/Knowledge-Mining-using-Cognitive-Search/cognitive-search-custom-skill-interface.md

-# Custom Skills interface definition
+#Lab 1.2 -  Custom Skills interface definition

 Azure Search includes a range of [built-in skills](cognitive-search-predefined-skills.md) that can be used for [enrichment and augmentation](cognitive-search-concept-intro.md) in an indexing pipeline.